odk-x/docs/README.md

 It can take a long time to build the Docker image, but you only need to do this once.

+Take note of the full-stop `.` at the end of the build command. the command is `docker build -t odkx-docs .` and not `docker build -t odkx-docs`.
+The `.` specifies that the `PATH` is `.` (your current directory) so all the files in the local directory get and sent to the Docker daemon, and `-t` just specifies a tag, in out case `odkx-docs`

 **Windows users**
  * All commands should be run in an elevated PowerShell window.
 Right-click on PowerShell and select the "Run as administrator" option.
 NOTE: when running as an administrator PowerShell will default to the Windows directory.
 You will need to use the "cd" (Change Directory) command to navigate to a directory that you want the ODK-X documentation files to be located.
    * Ensure Docker is running by checking your system tray.
 If Docker is not running, launch "Docker for Windows" app and wait until a notification confirms that Docker is running.
+Once the build is done, you should now see the `odkx-docs` under `images` in Docker Desktop

 ### Building and serving the docs locally